eth-brownie/brownie/docs/compile.rst

         'opcodes': "", // deployed contract opcodes list 'pcMap': [], // program counter map
-        'sha1': "", // hash of the contract source, used to check if a recompile is necessary 'source': "", // source code as a string 'sourceMap': "", // source mapping of undeployed bytecode 'sourcePath': "", // absolute path to the contract source code file 'type': "" // contract, library, interface
+        'sha1': "", // hash of the contract source, used to check if a recompile is necessary 'source': "", // compiled source code as a string 'sourceMap': "", // source mapping of undeployed bytecode 'sourcePath': "", // absolute path to the contract source code file 'type': "" // contract, library, interface
     }

-This raw data is available through the :ref:`api-project-build` module:
+This raw data is available through the :ref:`api-project-build` module.
+If the contract was minified before compiling, Brownie will automatically adjust the source map offsets in `pcMap` and `fn_offsets` to fit the current source.

 .. code-block:: python